ballerina-platform/ballerina-dev-website/learn/get-started/write-a-graphql-api-with-ballerina.md

 In this code:
 - The endpoint returns the number of cases in thousands.
 Therefore, a service type is used to define the output object type, and inside the service type, each resource function will return the original value divided by `1000`.
-- You are creating the `CovidData` service type to represent the GraphQL `Object` type, which represents an entry in the data set.
+- The `CovidData` service type represents the GraphQL `Object` type, which represents an entry in the data set.
 - Each resource method in this service represents a field of the GraphQL object type.
 The return type of the resource method is the type of the field.